 I leave a small SDR receiver on 24/7 on either 40m or 30m normally with a 160/80/40m vertical or if there is any bad weather around (Lightning, not something i like) i switch to a dipole and keep my fingers crossed, or if its like this storm which we had over the house, i turn everything off !!

-This cheap little SDR rx runs 24 hours a day and has never let me down or given me any problems (i do not use a preamplifier on this receiver and the signal reports it uploads to the RBN are very close to what i see here on a conventional HF rig) for a dual-band 40/30m rx it is just superb (you just need to move a jumper to change bands) i do not understand why more guys do not run these and uploads spots to the RBN cluster, you have an internet connection 24hrs a day you have already paid for !! so why not make the most of it, you already have an antenna for most bands, all you need to do is spend fifty pounds for one of these receivers and buy the software from Alex and thats it !!!
+This cheap little SDR rx runs 24 hours a day and has never let me down or given me any problems, i do not use a preamplifier on this receiver and the signal reports it uploads to the RBN using CwSkimmer (an excellent overview detailing how it works described by Paul GW8IZR can be found here, i recommend you read it) are very close to what i see here on a conventional HF rig, for a dual-band 40/30m rx it is just superb (you just need to move a jumper to change bands) i do not understand why more guys do not run these and uploads spots to the RBN cluster, you have an internet connection 24hrs a day you have already paid for !! so why not make the most of it, you already have an antenna for most bands, all you need to do is spend fifty pounds for one of these receivers and buy the software from Alex and thats it !!!

 The reverse beacon network is a fantastic tool for cw operators, whether you are testing a new antenna, checking out propagation on a particular band or working QRP, it enables you to put out a CQ call and to see virtually instantly how well and how far your signal is being heard and by whom.
 You can check here to see if i am hearing you !!

 A quick way to see how well your signal is getting out is to put out a couple of calls and see in the list who hear you and where they are 'live' so to speak, but what about yesterday or last week from the portable site?